NadiaAiraf/CV/README.md

 Having worked in accounts for 2+ years and dabbling with Excel VBA scripts I thought it was time to get serious.
 Being able to create a project from scratch and see it come to life is why becoming a developer appealed to me.
 With this in mind I started studying with Makers Academy in September 2018, learning the fundamentals of becoming a software developer.

-Throughout this course I'm going to be creating several challenging projects, learning best coding practices and continually working of my self development.
-The next logical step for me to continue this journey is to join an inventive team of developers where I can begin to use these skills and push myself even further.
+Throughout the Makers Academy course I've taken on lots of different challenging projects, learnt best coding practices and continually worked on my self development.
+The next logical step to continue this journey is to join an inventive team of developers where I can begin to use these skills in a productive environment and push myself even further.

 ## Projects